Atlanta Hawks: 1965–1976: Move to Atlanta

 The years after the move showcased a talented Hawks team, including Pete Maravich and Lou Hudson.
 However, after this period of success, the team experienced some years of rebuilding.
-Despite appearing to be moving in the right direction when they ended up with the first and third picks overall in the 1975 NBA draft, the players drafted with those two picks, David Thompson of North Carolina State and Marvin Webster of Morgan State, both signed with the Denver Nuggets of the American Basketball Association (ABA) and never played for the Hawks.
+Despite appearing to be moving in the right direction when they ended up with the first and third picks overall in the 1975 NBA draft, the players selected with those two picks, David Thompson of North Carolina State and Marvin Webster of Morgan State, both signed with the Denver Nuggets of the American Basketball Association (ABA) and never played for the Hawks.

-Ted Turner's ownership
+1977–1982: Ted Turner purchases team

 Cable network entrepreneur and Atlanta Braves owner Ted Turner bought the team in 1977 and hired Hubie Brown to become head coach.
 The Hawks were the only NBA team in the Deep South, just as the Atlanta Braves were the only Major League Baseball team in the region for many years to come.
 Turner's ownership was instrumental in keeping both teams in the region.
-Coach Brown won coach of the year in 1978.
-In the 1979–80 season, the Hawks finished with a 50–32 record and won the Central Division.
-It was their first division title in the Central Division and second in the city of Atlanta.
+Brown won coach of the year in 1978.
+In the 1979–80 season, the Hawks finished with a 50–32 record and won the Central Division, their first as a member of the Central Division and second in the city of Atlanta.
 The next season, the Hawks got off to a 4–0 start, then lost 13 of the next 14 games and with 3 games left in the season, the Hawks fired head coach Hubie Brown en route to the team's 31–51 record.